Abandoned & Little-Known Airfields:

 I've looked at aerial photos & have driven around the area, but there appears to be no visible trace remaining.”

-As seen in a 2007 aerial photo, the site of Tempe Airport has been heavily redeveloped, and not a trace of the former airport appears to remain.
+A 2016 aerial view shows the site of Tempe Airport has been heavily redeveloped, and not a trace of the former airport appears to remain.

 ____________________________________________________